TISM: 2003–2006: The White Albun and last appearances

 On 6 January 2003, bassist Jock Cheese released a solo album, Platter, on Shock Records.
 The album was co-written by Cheese with Ron Hitler-Barassi and Humphrey B. Flaubert, and contained the full version of "Unfair", a track previously excerpted as the introduction to De RigeurMortis.
 Guitarist Tokin' Blackman contributes classical guitar to one track; otherwise most of the album's instruments were recorded by Cheese.

 On September 26, TISM held a special one-off concert at the Hi-Fi Bar in Melbourne, presented as the "Save Our TISM" telethon, in which they solicited donations from the public to keep them from breaking up; despite apparently receiving the desired amount, the band "split" at the end of the show.
 The performance was filmed and released as part of the three-disc CD/DVD package The White Albun in 2004 by Madman Entertainment.
-Despite the "split", TISM continued to perform in order to promote the release of The White Albun, which also included the group's sixth (and to date, final) studio album, and an additional DVD containing a short documentary, the band's music videos, and a collection of home videos.
-The three disc set received good reviews; however, was not eligible for ARIA chart tracking.
+Despite the "split", TISM continued to perform in order to promote the release of The White Albun, which also included the group's sixth studio album, and an additional DVD containing a short documentary, the band's music videos, and a collection of home videos.
+The three disc set received good reviews; however, it was not eligible for ARIA chart tracking.

 At the band's penultimate concert on 13 November 2004, Hitler-Barassi delivered a diatribe saying that the band had "lost the election" and made references to Guy Sebastian winning that year's season of Australian Idol.
 This show was followed by the band's last live performance for almost two decades, at the Earthcore festival later in the month.
 Following this show, TISM - quietly and without fanfare - disbanded.

 In 2005, TISM released the single "Everyone Else Has Had More Sex Than Me" in the German market.
 Sony/BMG Germany expressed interest in the song when its animated clip by Bernard Derriman became a viral hit, thanks to bloggers and sites such as YouTube.
 The single reached the German commercial charts.

 In October 2006, TISM were inducted into the EG Hall of Fame, at which they made an appearance and "a hilariously irreverent speech".
 When asked about the current status of TISM at the time, Humphrey B. Flaubert remarked "we are slowly moving towards our deaths".